 I believe the Moon helps us remembering that there is an unlimited number of discoveries and beauty awaiting to be experienced.
 For us.
 To be satisfied.

 I believe curiosity is the only thing that really keeps us pressing on in life.

-I am curious about what the new dawns bring... and the one after that one... and the following one after that.
-A new day, the scents of a yet uncharted garden, finding a solution to a problem, an honest, due conversation, the experience of something novel - only to realize there is still a way up from there.
+I am curious about what the new dawns bring... and the following one after that.
+A new day, the scents of a yet uncharted garden, finding a solution to a problem, a honest due conversation, the experience of something novel - only to realize there is still a way up from there.
 How a long-awaited embrace will feel like, being witness to the shift of shapes and colors throughout our journey, the tune we are bound to fall in love with and remember what really is important for us - the one thing we strive to get closer and closer to each day.
 The longing to perceive ceaselessly.
 I am curious about all these, the same way a child or a scientist is - peeking through the keyhole, daydreaming by the window or expecting a scientific breakthrough.

-The place we may call home fuels the intensity of our curiosity - due to its endless boundaries or excruciating limitations.
+The place we may call home fuels the intensity of our questioning - due to its endless boundaries or excruciating limitations.

 If I am able to imagine the infinity, enclosing limitations are torn down in my mind and I am once again curious about what the next dawn will reveal.
 This is one of the most important reasons why I keep depicting the universe.
 My curiosity towards the mystery of endlessness is what I wish to share through my work.

 When we are curious, can we imagine what a new love could feel like?
 How would it compare to anything?